How do people get those amazing, contrasting images that jump out at you and demand your attention?

 Open a Curves Adjustment Layer

 With an image open in Photoshop, open a Curves adjustment layer.
-There are a couple of ways you can get to it.
+If you don’t know where the Curves adjustment is in Photoshop, there are a couple of ways you can get to it.

 Click on the Adjustment Layer icon at the bottom of the Layers panel (looks like a half-filled circle).
 Then select Curves from the menu that opens.
 You can also click the Curves icon from the Adjustment Panel.
 It looks like a grid with an S-curve running through it.

+The Curves tool in Photoshop allows you to control shadows, highlights, and midtones separately.
 When Photoshop adds the Curves Adjustment layer, you’ll see the Curves Properties panel appear.
-If you lose it or can’t find it, simply go to Window in the menu bar and select Properties.
+If you can’t find the Curves panel, simply go to Window in the menu bar and select Properties.
 As long as the Curves layer is selected, the correct properties panel will appear.

 You’ll notice that the main portion is a large square with a straight diagonal line running through it.
 Behind it, you’ll see a histogram representing the proportion of darks and lights in the image.